ntaneja1985/DesignPatterns/README.md

 - In circuit breaker, if there is an exception try again but keep track of the number of attempts
 - As soon as the number of attempts crosses a certain threshold, open the circuit and go into a semi open state.
 - Circuit breaker pattern has 3 states: open state, semi-open state, closed state.
-- Retry Pattern—a classic for handling transient failures!
+- Retry Patternï¿½a classic for handling transient failures!
 Think of it as the "try, try again" mantra for your code.
 - Essentially, if an operation fails, it waits for a bit and then tries again, repeating this process until it either succeeds or hits a retry limit.
 - Super handy when dealing with unreliable network connections or other intermittent issues.